Profile information Member settings

 How do you appeal a planning permission decision?

-Applicants of planning permission can appeal if the local planning authority has refused permission, imposed conditions or if their decision is delayed.
-Normally appeals are submitted online.
+Applicants for planning permission can appeal if the local planning authority has refused permission or imposed conditions or if their decision is delayed.
+Appeals are usually submitted online via the Planning Portal (in England and Wales) or the ePlanning Scotland.
 Third parties (eg neighbours) who have objected to a planning application that has received approval cannot appeal against the decision.

 Ask a lawyer